-St. Chad's Church of England Nursery and Infant school is a small inner city school situated in Normanton, near Derby City Centre.
-It has one nursery class and four infant classes located within a Victorian building.
-The nursery has part time places for children aged 3 and 4years.
+We have one nursery class and four infant classes located within a Victorian building.
+The nursery has part time places for children aged 3 and 4 years.
 Children start full time school in the September before their 5th birthday and stay until the end of Year 2 when they move to a Year 3 in a Primary or Junior school.